RohanAlexander/telling_stories_with_data/_book/97-assessment 2.md

 ### Checks

 - It is expected that your submission be well written and able to be understood by the average reader of say 538.
 This means that you are allowed to use mathematical notation, but you must be able to explain it all in plain English.
 Similarly, you can (and hint: you should) use survey, sampling, observational, and statistical terminology, but again you need to explain it.
 The average person doesn't know what a p-value is nor what a confidence interval is.
 You need to explain all of this in plain language the first time you use it.
 Your work should have flow and should be easy to follow and understand.
 To communicate well, anyone at the university level should be able to read your report once and relay back the methodology, overall results, findings, weaknesses, and next steps without confusion.
-- Make sure that you use GitHub appropriately, meaning that you push from time to time (not just once at the end) and have meaningful commit messages.
 - It is recommended that you (informally) proofread one another's work - why not exchange papers with another group?
 - Everyone in the team receives the same mark.
 - There should be no evidence that this is a class assignment.